Medina Dixon

 Medina Dixon (November 2, 1962 – November 8, 2021) was an American basketball player born in Boston, Massachusetts.
 She was a member of the United States women's national basketball team during the late 1980s and the early 1990s, collecting three medals during her international career.
-Dixon originally signed and played the 1981-82 season with South Carolina Gamecocks women's basketball.
-She would transfer to Old Dominion University where she played for three seasons.
+Dixon originally signed and played the 1981–82 season with South Carolina Gamecocks women's basketball.
+She then transferred to Old Dominion University where she played for three seasons, leading them to a national championship in their 1984–85 season.
+Her number was retired by the team in 2011.
+After her college career, she played professionally for overseas teams, including in Japan, where she played for six years, and then in Russia.